abidibo/react-cam-roi/README.md

 ![Screenshot](./react-cam-roi.png)

 It provides one component: `RoiEditor` and one provider: `UiProvider`.
 The editor lets you draw regions of interest over a given image (url).
-Each ROI can have dynamic metadata attached (configured via api).
+Each ROI can have dynamic metadata attached.

 Export and import functionality is also provided.

 Features: